 What is the best time to visit in Nepal?

 October and November is considered the best time of the year.
 The main festivals of Dashain and Tihar (greatest Hindu festivals) fall during these months.
 The sky will remain clear and the temperature is pleasant.
 December and mid-February can be snowy and cold in the mountains but still very good times to come over.

-February – May, is one of the best months for travel, as you will see Rhododendrons and many others flowers blooming in the mountains and hilly regions while you are on trek.
-Obviously, very good views of bright snow covered Himalayas.
+February – May is one of the best months for travel, as you will see Rhododendrons and many others flowers blooming in the mountains and hilly regions while you are on trek.
+Obviously, very good views of bright snow covered Himalayas peaks.